kennethreitz/kennethreitz.org/data/essays/2024/hhkb.md

 ## The Keyboard

-After a long hiatus, I'm happy to share that I'm typing this on a [HHKB](https://amzn.to/3yMK9zi), like I used to for many years.
+After a long hiatus, I'm happy to share that I'm typing this on a [Happy Hacker's Keyboard](https://amzn.to/3yMK9zi), like I used to for many years.
 I'm not really sure what compelled me to ditch it in the first place, but I'm glad to be back.
+There are a few different models available, and I chose the modern version of the one I used to have.

 This keyboard uses Topre switches, which are a bit different from the Cherry MX switches that are so popular these days.
 They're a bit quieter and have a unique feel that I find very satisfying.